kw7oe/kw7oe.github.io/content/posts/writing-a-simple-redis-protocol-parser-with-elixir.md

 ["SET", "key", "value"]
 ```

 I'll leave it as an exercise for you to come up with the raw reply.
+If you have
+trouble coming up with it, try to break it into multiple parts first, and then
+encode it with RESP.

+Divide and Conquer.

 <!-- livebook:{"livebook_object":"cell_input","name":"SET Input","reactive":true,"type":"text","value":"*3\\r\\n$3\\r\\nSET\\r\\n$3\\r\\nkey\\r\\n$5\\r\\nvalue\\r\\n"} -->